pndaproject/pnda-guide/producer/data-preparation.md

                ]                                            \
               }

-* Kite data set configuration, which is managed by the master-data set formula which contained the [Avro schema pnda.avsc](https://github.com/pndaproject/platform-salt/blob/develop/salt/master-dataset/files/pnda.avsc) which now need to be new schema version
+* Kite dataset configuration, which is managed by the master-dataset formula and contains [Avro schema pnda.avsc](https://github.com/pndaproject/platform-salt/blob/develop/salt/master-dataset/files/pnda.avsc) requires a schema update.

-If you already have a running cluster, you will need to update the edge node which is containing the gobblin and master_dataset roles which installed Gobblin and Kite:
+If you already have a running cluster, you will need to update the edge node which contains the gobblin and master_dataset roles that installed Gobblin and Kite:

 * Gobblin: update the mr.pull.tpl file in /opt/pnda/gobblin/configs/mr.pull
 * Kite: update the file /tmp/pnda.avsc and run the command for example: